Biogen and Eisai announce positive Alzheimer’s news

 International experts have cautiously welcomed the results, but point out that there are some important questions to answer.

 Besides age, the best predictor of Alzheimer’s driven cognitive decline is someone’s ApoE genetic status.
 ApoE is a gene which comes in three different forms.
 Carrying the ApoE2 form is broadly protective, while ApoE4 confers more risk.

 In the present trial, 70 per cent of patients in the placebo group were ApoE4 positive, whereas only 30 per cent of patients in the high-dose group carried the high-risk version, meaning that the encouraging result may not hold up in a larger, more randomly distributed population.

 Professor Ashley Bush, Director of the Melbourne Dementia Research Centre at the Florey and University of Melbourne, says, “this is a big problem with interpreting the results, diminishing the likelihood that the treatment actually helped with the dementia.

 “Additionally, the high-dose ApoE4 group suffered a brain swelling side effect called ARIA-E, which means that treating this high-risk group in the clinic may be too problematic.”

 Other concerns centre around the trial size, with only 161 patients in the high-dose group, and the fact that these significant results only emerged at 18 months following treatment onset.

 Dr. Alfred Sandrock, Biogen’s chief medical officer, said a subgroup analysis was underway to look at this and related issues.

 Professor Bush added, “It is interesting that there was clearly a drop in amyloid in the brain in the various treatment groups, yet each dosing group still deteriorated clinically during the study.
 Therefore, removing amyloid does not guarantee clinical improvement.”

-To read more about the Florey’s Alzheimer’s science, head to our Alzheimer’s disease overview page or our Clinical Trials page.
+To read more about the Florey’s Alzheimer’s science, head to our Alzheimer’s disease overview page.